karlssberg/Motiv/README.md

   collection satisfy the proposition, otherwise a false boolean-result object is returned.
 - `AsAtLeastNSatisfied()`: Creates a proposition that yields a true boolean-result object if at least N models in a collection satisfy the proposition, otherwise a false boolean-result object is returned.
-- `AsAtMostNSatisfied()`: Creates a proposition that yields a true boolean-result object if at most N models in a collection satisfy the proposition, otherwise a false boolean-result object is returned.
+- `AsAtMostfNSatisfied()`: Creates a proposition that yields a true boolean-result object if at most N models in a collection satisfy the proposition, otherwise a false boolean-result object is returned.

 ```csharp